JensRantil/jensrantil.github.io/content/posts/2025-03-11_the-dangers-of-ide.md

 +++
 date = 2025-03-11T10:38:35+02:00
-title = "The Dangers of an IDE" description = "An IDE makes it" tags = ["Simplicity", "Testing"] slug = "integrated-development-environments-harmful"
+title = "The Dangers of an IDE" description = "A modern IDE constantly nudges you to couple your code in a bad way." tags = ["Simplicity", "Testing"] slug = "integrated-development-environments-harmful"
 +++